Faculty: Directing

 Alissa is a Film and Television Producer as well as a full time Career Instructor in the Department of Cinema Studies at University of Oregon.
 Some of Phillips’ film producing credits include MONEYBALL, I FEEL PRETTY and DRACULA UNTOLD.
 Some of Phillips’ streaming credits include Hulu’s “CULTURE SHOCK” and “PURE,” as well as Frank Darabont’s limited series “Mob City.”
 Prior to University of Oregon, Phillips was an Adjunct Instructor of Film at Portland State University, and Lewis & Clark College.
 Phillips lives in Lake Oswego, Oregon with her three daughters.

 James (Director, Writer, Producer) hails from Athens, Georgia.
 His films, which include The End of the Tour, The Spectacular Now, Summering, and Smashed (among others), have been recognized by the National Board of Review, Sundance Film Festival, and Independent Spirit Awards.
 He’s directed pilots and executive produced shows such as “Master of None” and “Sorry for Your Loss.”
-Most recently, Ponsoldt executive produced and directed the pilot and multiple episodes of "Shrinking" for Apple TV as well as Amazon’s series “Daisy Jones & The Six."
+Most recently, Ponsoldt executive produced and directed the pilot and multiple episodes of "Shrinking" for Apple TV as well as Amazon’s series “Daisy Jones & The Six" and "Running Point" for Netflix.
 He's currently developing his next film.

 Billy wrote the Oscar-nominated screenplay for Captain Phillips, for which he won the WGA award.
 He also wrote, directed, and executive-produced Showtime's The Comey Rule, which had the biggest debut of any limited series in that network's history.
 Ray's films as writer, co-writer, or writer-director include The Hunger Games, Richard Jewell, Shattered Glass, and Breach.
 His current feature projects include 68: the true story of Olympic medalists Tommie Smith and John Carlos, and The Silent Wife for Nicole Kidman.
 Ray is a member of the AMPAS Board of Governors.
 He believes in democracy, justice, and the Dodgers.